top of page

 For the list of books reviewed, click here.

-The Outreach Team is to reach out to racially diverse churches in the Fredericksburg area and beyond to listen to their efforts in dismantling racism.
+The Outreach Team is to reach out to racially diverse churches in the Fredericksburg area and beyond to listen to their efforts in dismantling racism, including a visit to a Sunday morning service at Mt.
+Zion Baptist Church in Spotsylvania County.

 People can join the committee by contacting one of the CFRH members (listed below) or call the Trinity Church office phone number at (540) 373-2996.